mdrichardson/testerBot/README.md

 # v-micricTester
-Provides a basic Microsoft Bot Builder bot for testing connectivity through various channels
+Provides a basic Microsoft Bot Builder bot for testing nearly every feature.

 This bot has been created using [Bot Framework][1].